 - Track Ownership: Amtrak

-The Lorton station anchors one end of Amtrak’s Auto Train.
+The Lorton station anchors the northern end of Amtrak’s Auto Train, with the southern terminus in Sanford, a community in central Florida.
 This is the only train in the United States that enables passengers to travel with their vehicles—vans, motorcycles, small trailers, and SUVs as well as cars, providing they meet certain size requirements.

 Passengers drive through a vehicle gate, at which they receive a claim-check number which is also affixed to their vehicles, and they then proceed to the loading area.
-From there, travelers continue on foot into the station with their overnight luggage, and their vehicles are video-documented and loaded into the double-level auto-rack rail cars, which are split up onto several parallel tracks.
-After loading, the rail cars and the passenger cars are made up into a single long train, often 40 cars or more, the longest passenger train in the world.
+From there, travelers continue on foot into the station with their overnight luggage, and their vehicles are video-documented and loaded into the double-level auto rack rail cars, which are split up onto several parallel tracks.
+After loading, the rail cars and the passenger cars are made up into a single long train, often 40 cars or more, one of the longest passenger trains in the world.

-The Auto-Train began running on December 6, 1971 with daily service in both directions.
-Lorton was chosen as the northern terminus because it is the most northerly spot that the auto rack cars can go as they are too tall to fit into any of the older northern tunnels.
+The Auto-Train began running on December 6, 1971, with daily service in both directions.
+Lorton was chosen as the northern terminus because the auto rack cars were too tall to fit into any of the older rail tunnels to the north.
 Additionally, the train was scheduled to leave in the late afternoon so that travelers leaving from Ohio, Pennsylvania and New York could arrive after a day’s drive and take the overnight train to Florida, sparing them an extra night en route.
-Its location places it just south of the Washington Beltway and directly off of Interstate 95.

 When service began, the parking lot was still gravel and passengers sheltered in pavilion tents to wait for the train.
-The facility was finally finished, between 1972 and 1975, and included a box car and caboose previously owned by the Richmond, Fredericksburg and Potomac Railroad that were converted into a gift shop.
+The facility was finally finished in 1975, and included a box car and caboose previously owned by the Richmond, Fredericksburg and Potomac Railroad that were converted into a gift shop.
 The waiting room itself was a utilitarian and boxy single story building with attached double carports.

-The Auto-Train service became popular, so much so that on May 24, 1974, weekend service between Louisville, Ky. and Sanford was set up.
+The Auto-Train service became popular, so much so that on May 24, 1974, weekend service between Louisville, Ky., and Sanford was set up.
 In 1975, the Lorton–Sanford train ran in two sections, five minutes apart during peak periods.
 However, the combination of two major derailments and the lack of success on the Louisville–Sanford run marked the beginning of the end for the corporation.
-In September, 1977, the Louisville–Sanford service ceased, and in early 1978, another derailment took its toll on the cash-strapped company.
-In late April 1981, the Auto-Train Company ended the service.
+In September 1977, the Louisville–Sanford service ceased, and in early 1978, another derailment took its toll on the cash-strapped company.
+In late April 1981, the Auto-Train Corporation ceased operations.

-Twenty-two months later, Amtrak revived the operation with a tri-weekly service, now called the Auto Train.
+Twenty-two months later, Amtrak revived the operation with a tri-weekly service, now called the Auto Train (no hyphen).
 This service became popular enough to return to daily service before long, with former customers returning for the Virginia-to-Florida run.